chris1384/mta-tas-dm/new/tas/lite/README.md

-This is the lite version of the TAS script, which only contains /playback and /loadr [save].
+This is the lite version of the TAS script, which only contains /playback, /loadr [save] and /clearall.

 Use tas.init() to load it.